Night View of Mount Inasa (Nagasaki)

 After we alighted from the ropeway station, we still had to walk about 5-10 minutes to the observatory tower.
 Once there, we had to walk up the tower or wait for the busy lift to bring us up and down.
 So that didn’t leave us with much time to enjoy the view before we had to rush back for our bus.

-Several television and radio antennas are located at the summit and you can see them almost up close from the observation deck.
+Several television and radio antennas are located at the summit, and you can see them almost up close from the observation deck.
 And if you want to enjoy the night view without the crowd, book a table in one of the restaurants at Mount Inasa’s observation deck.

-So did the ten million dollar view live up to its name?
+So did the ten-million-dollar view live up to its name?

 It took my breath away.
 The night view was stunning.
 Thousand lights sparkled like jewels against the dark.
-I can’t remember when’s the last time I was awed by such night view.
+I can’t remember when’s the last time I was awed by such a night view.
 Probably it was that very first time I was up on Hong Kong’s Peak.

 Enjoy the short video I took of the night view of Mount Inasa (0:28). :)